 Submit a completed Change of Schedule form with the instructor's signature to the Academic Affairs Office, Engineering Building Room 200, and in your presence, we will verify your status.
 If approved, we will stamp and submit your Change of Schedule request for processing.

-Exceeding Limits in Winter and Summer Sessions
+Registration Limits in Winter and Summer Sessions